Check Booking Status

 West Cork is one of the most popular tourist destinations in Ireland.
 (See our suggested day trips below).
 The coastline has sandy beaches and magical inlets.
 Cork, Kinsale, Blarney and Clonakilty are all popular destinations that are within a 15 minute drive from Bandon.
 Many of our visitors use Kilbrogan House as a base for touring the south west of Ireland.

 Bandon is well served with local restaurants.
 Our favourite is The Poachers Inn, a great place if you enjoy fish.
-Other restaurants include Anarkali (Indian) and Sorrento (Italian) as well as a choice of four Chinese restaurants.
-Notable cafes include Urru (also a great deli & veggie store), Seats (a creperie/cafe) and The Early Bird cafe.
+Other restaurants include Anarkali (Indian)and Cafe Italiano as well as a choice of three Chinese restaurants.
+Notable cafes include Urru (also a great deli & veggie store), Mary Rose Cafe (a creperie/cafe), the Duchess and Warren & Allen.
 Further afield other guests favourites include Deasy's Seafood restaurant in Ring and Fishy Fishy in Kinsale.

 Researching Bandon Ancestry is a popular pastime amongst many of our guests as is fishing on the Bandon river.
 I have developed the Bandon Genealogy website with Patsy who lives in New Zealand though her ancestors come from Bandon.
 Be sure to take a look at it if you are interested in researching your ancestors.